RESOURCES

 Here is a simple prayer you can make your own:

-Heavenly Father, I know I have sinned and need your mercy.
-Thank You for loving me and for sending your Son, Jesus, to die for me.
+Heavenly Father, I confess that I have sinned against You and need Your mercy.
+Thank You for loving me and for sending Your Son, Jesus Christ, to die in my place.

 When you trust in Jesus, you become part of God’s family.
 You’re not meant to walk this new life alone.
 God gives us brothers and sisters in Christ to help us grow, worship, and walk together.